Winstein--42

 We're not told that Saul's army made any attempt to drain the blood from the

-animals they ate from beyond the fact that we can assume that whatever blood
+the fact that we can assume that whatever blood

-may have been spilled in killing the animals, and would be spread in eating the
+may have been spilled in killing the animals, and would be spread in eating

 (probably raw) flesh on the ground, wasn't enough to make it a sinless action.